rss logo

 • rw: read/write access

-• anongid: Explicitly set the gid 1001 (nfs group created before). uid and gid default values are: 65534 which is the nobody user/group.
+• anongid: explicitly defines gid 1001 (nfs group created ealier).
+Default values for uid and gid are: 65534 which corresponds to user/group nobody.

-• root_squash: prevents remote root users from having superuser (root) privileges on remote NFS-mounted volumes
+• root_squash: prevents remote root users from having root privileges on remote NFS-mounted volumes

-• no_subtree_check: This option disables subtree checking, which has mild security implications, but can improve reliability in some circumstances.
+• no_subtree_check: This option disables subtree checking, which has few security implications, but may improve reliability in certain circumstances.

 • Note:

-• krb5i Use Kerberos for authentication, and include a hash with each transaction to ensure integrity.
-Traffic can still be intercepted and examined, but modifications to the traffic will be apparent.
+• krb5i: Use Kerberos for authentication, and include a hash with each transaction to ensure integrity.
+Traffic can still be intercepted and examined, but changes to traffic will be apparent.

-• krb5p Use Kerberos for authentication, integrity checking and encrypt all traffic between the client and server.
-This is the most secure, but also incurs the most load.
+• krb5p: Use Kerberos for authentication, integrity checking and encrypts all traffic between client and server.
+This is the most secure solution, but also the most CPU-intensive.

 /nfs *(rw,sync,anongid=1001,root_squash,no_subtree_check,sec=krb5p)

-• Or even more secure with the addition of ip filtering:
+• Or even more secure with the addition of IP address filtering:

 /nfs 192.168.1.10(rw,sync,anongid=1001,root_squash,no_subtree_check,sec=krb5p) 192.168.1.11(rw,sync,anongid=1001,root_squash,no_subtree_check,sec=krb5p)

-• Edit the /etc/default/nfs-kernel-server file to enable svcgssd daemon which is needed by kerberos:
+• Edit /etc/default/nfs-kernel-server to enable the svcgssd daemon, which is required by kerberos:

 NEED_SVCGSSD=yes